EXPECT 20 – 25 WEEK LEAD TIMES ON ALL CHASSIS ORDERS. WE APPRECIATE YOUR PATIENCE.

 Although you won't be getting this chassis down to the sub 3 lb range, when paired with the TR-2 buttstock and Ergo Grip the Envy pro only weighs 4 lbs 3 oz.
 With this chassis, you can enjoy the benefits of an enlarged mag well, stiffer forend, and the ability to add even more weight than the Element chassis.

-As mentioned above, Remington 700 and most Clone actions fit this chassis system along with others like Tikka T3 and T1, select Savage and Kelby Black Bear Short Actions.
-You can view the entire inlet list here or search your action here to find what chassis systems fit.
+As mentioned above, Remington 700 and most Clone actions fit this chassis system, and others, like Tikka T3 and T1, select Savage and Kelby Black Bear Short Actions.
+You can view the entire inlet list here or search your action to find what chassis systems fit.

-If you're looking to build a SBR or bolt action pistol.
+If you're looking to build an SBR or bolt action pistol.

 Small but mighty, the ATOM is our latest chassis!
-This little guy still packs in all of the features that you need for a precision pistol, short-barreled rifle, or even just a lighter hunting rifle.
+This little guy still packs all the features you need for a precision pistol, short-barreled rifle, or even a lighter hunting rifle.

 Still have questions about which chassis system is right for you?